 Shortly you'll come to a trailhead on the left at mile 1.5, where you'll turn left onto the Wildcat Loop Trail.
 Start your ascent on the shaded singletrack.
 Each switchback is numbered on the fences with a total of 7.
 When you finish the switchbacks and get to the summit, head up to the vista point to take in the views of the bay.

-.
+Head back down off the vista point and turn left to continue the Wildcat Loop Trail.
 The descent is kinda fun and has some tight turns and some rooty sections in places.
 When you get to the bottom, turn left and make your way down through the canyon.
 This canyon is very nice at a slight downhill grade, but not so steep where you feel like you need to put the brakes on.
 It is much cooler and often damp in the canyon, which makes this route great for hot summer days.
 Keep going straight until you get to the farm.
 Turn right and head back down the main path to the parking lot.

 We need help with the following missing trail information: